Euro IBAN accounts offer non-EEA residents and foreign business owners fast, low-cost SEPA & SWIFT transfers with stable banks across Europe.

 - Send & receive payments from crypto exchanges (in some cases)

-In other words, an IBAN is an effective way of receiving money from overseas customers and is cost-effective when sending international payments.
+An IBAN is an effective way of receiving money from overseas customers and is cost-effective when sending international payments.

 Challenges of Getting an IBAN